trymnilsen/kingdomarchitect/README.md

 To optimize, remove unused parts of images and bundling them together into a spritebin the `spritepack` npm task can be used.
 If you update any of the images in `asset` you need to run this task to get the updated version to show up in game.
 The source for this can be found in `ts/tool/spritepack`.

 ### Testing

+Note: The test suite uses the node test runner and requires node >=20.

-Some tests already exists for the game, these are made in mocha with chai as the assertion library.
+Some tests already exists for the game, these are made with the built in node test runner.
+Note that files are not automatically built when tests are run.
+These needs to be built independently (however the `npm test` script includes the tsc step before the tests are run).
 Some files are currently just scaffold and some contain actuall test code.
-These tests can be run with `npm  test`.
-We also have coverage, but this is not for the sake of the total coverage number but as a tool to check if you exercise what you expect to excercise in your test.
+Tests can be run with `npm  test`.

 ## ❓ FAQ